-CCD moves to its current offices in Kings Cross
+CCD moves to offices in Kings Cross

-We added wayfinding to our design services with the Chris Girling joining the team after being part of the LOGOC wayfinding design team for the 2012 London Olympic Games.
+We added wayfinding to our design services with Chris Girling joining the team after being part of the LOGOC wayfinding design team for the 2012 London Olympic Games.

 The management team of David Watts, Martin Freer and Chris Girling, along with Non-Exec Director, Julian Matthews, completes a management buyout from the founding partners

 CCD is 40 years old

 We move to Second Home Spitalfields, a new era of CCD begins!